seaflow-uw/popcycle/README.md

 vct.dir <- paste0(cruise, "_vct")
 ```

-`db` is the SQLite3 database file which will store aggregate statistics for OPP and VCT files as well as the filtering and gating parameters used to generate OPP and VCT data.
+`db` is the SQLite3 database file which will store aggregate statistics for **OPP** and **VCT** files as well as the filtering and gating parameters used to generate **OPP** and **VCT** data.
-`evt.dir` is the input directory containing EVT files of raw, unfiltered particle data.
+`evt.dir` is the input directory containing **EVT** files of raw, unfiltered particle data.
-`opp.dir` is the output directory which will contain OPP files of filtered particle data.
+`opp.dir` is the output directory which will contain **OPP** files of filtered particle data.
-`vct.dir` is the output directory which will contain VCT files of per particle population classifications
+`vct.dir` is the output directory which will contain **VCT** files of per particle population classifications

 Create the popcycle `SQLite3` database.
-If you're using a database that already exists, this step isn't necessary, but won't hurt anything either.
+If you're using a database that already exists - for example if you filtered using `filterevt.py` from the [seaflowpy](https://github.com/armbrustlab/seaflowpy) project - this step isn't necessary, but won't hurt anything either.

 ```r
 make.popcycle.db(db)  # Create a popcycle SQLite3 database file
 ```

-Populate the db with cruise information from SFL files found in the EVT directory or from a single concatenated SFL file.
+For many database operations it's necessary to access the cruise information contained in SFL files, so let's load that now.
+We can load all SFL files found in the EVT directory or load from a single concatenated SFL file.

 ```r
 save.sfl(db, cruise, evt.dir=evt.dir)